March 26, 2020

 Ekstrom Library has several options to provide online/remote research and reference assistance to students, staff, and faculty.
 Our Ask a Librarian services include email, phone, and online chat options.
 In addition, we are happy to conduct individual research consultations via phone or various online platforms (FaceTime, Skype, etc.).
 Schedule an appointment with one of our subject specialists using our online system.
 Additionally, our website includes a wide variety of basic and advanced tutorials/lessons on our Research DIY and Productive Researcher platforms.
 For more information, please contact Rob Detmering.

-In order to protect the health and safety of KHSL patrons, staff, and faculty, the Kornhauser Health Sciences Library will close its doors starting Friday March 27th at 5:00 PM.
-During our closing, online resources will be available to all UofL Library patrons via our Ask Us or Ask a Librarian links.
-Should you need a quiet place to study, Ekstrom Library is open on a reduced schedule until further notice.
-We encourage you to view our updated information related to COVID-19, and explore our online/remote resources.
-Subject to changes in the current health crisis situation, the library will re-open on April 28th.
+In order to protect the health and safety of KHSL patrons, staff, and faculty, the Kornhauser Health Sciences Library is closed.
+During our closing, online resources will be available to all UofL library patrons via our Ask Us or Ask a Librarian links.
+We continue to serve our patrons remotely, and have provided online/remote resources.
+Our librarians are also available to remotely provide many of the services we normally offer in-person.

 If you need study space, the Ekstrom Library is open on a reduced schedule, and study space is available in the Swain Student Activities Center at 2100 S. Floyd Street, Louisville, KY 40208.
 At this time, should circumstances allow, the Kornhauser HSC Library will reopen July 6th.